Azure/Microsoft-Defender-for-Cloud/Remediation scripts/Require secure transfer to storage account/Azure Policy - DeployIfNotExists/README.md

-# Azure Policy Deny Sample
+# Azure Policy DeployIfNotExists Sample

 This policy sample will remediate and set HTTPs only to storage accounts.
-You can not deploy this via template deployment in the Azure Portal.
+You can deploy this via template deployment in the Azure Portal.
 You can deploy the template using Azure CLI or Azure PowerShell.

 # Azure PowerShell